DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 - Do you feel adequately trained to prescribe antibiotics and manage acute medical conditions?
 - Are you comfortable being complicit in the antibiotic resistance crisis?

-## The Path Forward: Accountability, Not ExcusesThe solution isn't to ban BAMS graduates from practice.
+## The Path Forward: Accountability, Not Excuses: The solution isn't to ban BAMS graduates from practice.
 The solution is accountability and honest acknowledgment of the problem:

 - **Enforce existing regulations**: Either BAMS graduates practice Ayurveda exclusively, or they obtain proper allopathic training through bridge courses with rigorous standards—not weekend workshops, but genuine medical education.
 - **Transparent data collection**: Track antibiotic prescribing patterns among all practitioners, including AYUSH graduates.
 Publish the data.
 Let sunlight be the disinfectant.